nyxcat/dsp/03-command_line.md

 > > ls: list directory

 ls -a: display all files

 ls -l: display the long format listing

 ls -lh: display the files with human readable sizes in long format

 ls -lah: display all the files with human readable sizes in long format

-    ls -t: dispaly the files from newest to oldest
+ls -t: display the files from newest to oldest

 ls -Glp: display file list with different colors for different file types, show long formating listing and dispaly directories with /.

 ---